 Aortic intramural hematoma

-Aortic intramural hematoma (IMH) is an atypical form of aortic dissection due to hemorrhage into the wall from the vasa vasorum without an intimal tear.
-It is part of the acute aortic syndrome spectrum.
-Epidemiology Typically aortic intramural hematomas are seen in older hypertensive patients....
+Aortic intramural hematoma (IMH) is an atypical form of aortic dissection due to a contained hemorrhage into the aortic wall usually from the vasa vasorum without an intimal tear.
+It forms part of the acute aortic syndrome spectrum along with penetrating atherosclerotic ulcer (PAU) and classical...

 Cecal volvulus describes torsion of the cecum around its mesentery which often results in obstruction.
 If unrecognised, it can result in bowel perforation and fecal peritonitis.
 Epidemiology Cecal volvulus accounts for ~10% of all intestinal volvuluses, and generally occur in somewhat younger ...

-Cerebral herniation, also referred to as acquired intracranial herniation, refers to shift of cerebral tissue from its normal location, into an adjacent space as a result of mass effect.
+Brain herniation, also referred to as acquired intracranial herniation, refers to shift of brain tissue from its normal location, into an adjacent space as a result of mass effect.
 It is a life-threatening condition that requires prompt diagnosis.
-Pathology There are a number of differe...
+Pathology There are a number of different pat...